RicardoRobledo/Data_Science_for_Beginners/README.md

 # Data Science Beginner's Guide Notebook

-This notebook is based on the book The Beginners Guide to Data Science and covers essential data science topics with practical examples and explanations.
+This notebook is based on the The Beginners Guide to Data Science book from [machinelearningmastery.com](https://machinelearningmastery.com/) and covers essential data science topics with practical examples and explanations.

 ## Key Topics Covered